ferhaterata/ferhaterata.github.io/content/publication/xu-2023-exploration/index.md

 publishDate: '2023-11-25T07:08:35.394792Z'
 publication_types:
 - paper-conference
-publication: '*Proceedings of the 2023 ACM SIGSAC Conference on Computer and Communications Security (CCS)*'
+publication: '*2023 ACM SIGSAC Conference on Computer and Communications Security (CCS)*'
+# publication_short: In *CCS 2023*
 doi: 10.1145/3576915.3623118
 abstract: The rapidly growing interest in quantum computing also increases the importance of securing these computers from various physical attacks.
 Constantly increasing